Managing in Russia

 Employees are entitled to a minimum of 28 paid vacation days each year, in addition to the following public holidays:

-- New Year's Holiday – January 1-6 (The dates can change each year, but will be the same in 2017).
+- New Year's Holiday – January 1-6 (The dates can change each year.)

 - Orthodox Christmas – January 7.